Find flights

 Food and drink

-Drinks, including alcohol, are complimentary onboard Cathay.
-Premium cabin passengers, however, enjoy a higher quality list of spirits, French Champagne, plus vintages from all over the world.
-On select flights, Cathay Pacific also serves bottles of its own pale ale, named ‘Betsy’ after the airline’s first aircraft.
-The beer is designed for consumption at 35,000 feet.
+Drinks, including wines, spirits, and beer, are complimentary onboard Cathay.
+First Class features champagne and caviar service, along with premium vintages from around the world.
+On select flights in premium cabins, Cathay Pacific also serves bottles of its own pale ale, named ‘Betsy’ after the airline’s first aircraft.
+The beer is specially designed for consumption at 35,000 feet.

-However, my favourite beverages on Cathay are actually not on the cocktail list.
-The non-alcoholic ‘Cathay Delight’ is a refreshing and tasty medley of Kiwi fruit, coconut milk, and fresh mint; it’s delightful, especially during the warmer months.
-There are a variety of Chinese teas, coffees, and cappuccinos, too.
+However, my favourite beverages on Cathay aren’t actually on the cocktail list.
+The non-alcoholic ‘Cathay Delight’ is a refreshing and tasty medley of kiwi fruit, coconut milk, and fresh mint, primarily served in Business and First Class cabins and lounges.
+It’s delightful, especially during warmer months.
+There are also a variety of Chinese teas, including jasmine, along with coffee service, while espresso-based drinks like cappuccinos are typically reserved for Premium cabins.

 The service

-Cathay’s onboard service has long been second to none, but recently, due to a newer and more junior crew, I’ve had a mix of both excellent and lacklustre experiences.
-Still, you can expect the standard of service to be higher than that of Western airlines.
+Cathay’s onboard service has long been considered among the industry’s best.
+Recently, due to a newer and more junior crew, I’ve had a mix of both excellent and lacklustre experiences.
+Still, you can generally expect the standard of service to be higher than that of most European airlines.

 Airline partners and loyalty